 I can of course meet you before your wedding day.
 In fact, I would encourage it.
 It is very important for you to get an idea of how I will be working on the day and to let me know what your expectations are of me.

-If for whatever reason we are unable to meet prior your wedding day, I am also available for Skype, Factime or Facebook video chats so you can put a face to the name.
+If for whatever reason we are unable to meet prior your wedding day, I am also available for Skype, FaceTime or other video chat software so you can put a face to the name.

 If I have not been to your wedding venue previously, invariably I will go and visit prior to the wedding, to get a feel for how your special will pan out.
 As I work in a natural, reportage style, most of my photography is off the cuff and spontaneous, so when I visit, I am mainly looking for ideas of where I can do the romantic photoshoot and formulate a plan of action from that.
 In truth, even if I am unable to visit a venue, I tend to thrive as I pumped up and looking for the nice light and lovely backgrounds.
 I love a challenge!